If you are considering drug testing employees and job candidates, you’ll want to know how long the screening process will last.

 Depending on the type of organization, urine samples often need to be sent out for testing.
 Some organizations may have the ability to test urine samples in-house.

-In some cases, it is possible to get instant drug test results for urine tests.
-A lab-based urine drug test can take up to a few days to produce results.
+In some cases, it is possible to get instant results for urine tests.
+A lab-based urine test can take up to a few days to produce results.

 Saliva Drug Test

-A saliva drug test is a method of drug screening that involves swabbing the inside of the mouth.
-Among employers, they are becoming a popular alternative to urine drug tests.
+A saliva test is a method of drug screening that involves swabbing the inside of the mouth.
+Among employers, they are becoming a popular alternative to urine tests.

 Saliva drug tests are easier to administer than urine tests, and more difficult to tamper with.
 They can detect cannabis, alcohol, amphetamines, methamphetamines, benzodiazepines, barbiturates, opioids, and PCP.